harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-01-26 Sun: Look into Deepseek AI models.
+2025-01-26 Sun (1.5h): Look into Deepseek AI models.
 Chapter 10 Mathematics in Lean.

-2025-01-25 Sat: Continued tutorial for Mathematics in Lean (Chapter 9/10).
+2025-01-25 Sat (2.0h): Continued tutorial for Mathematics in Lean (Chapter 9/10).
 Read on the year ahead for infra (delphi digital).

 2025-01-24 Fri: In-person team sync.
 Continued tutorial for Mathematics in Lean (Chapter 9).